TF2-Engine/TF2/TransForm_Kit/Quantization/README.md

 A PyTorch implementation of CAQ method that used for TF2 FPGA inference.
 The CAQ algorithm could be simply described as:

-1. Prepare the quantization dataset: random sampling from the validation dataset and try to make the samples size equal to the amount of  classes number.
+1. Prepare the quantization dataset: Random sampling from the validation dataset and try to make the samples size equal to the amount of  classes.
 For the ImageNet, 1000 pictures should be selected.
-If you are not sure about the amount of classes, then the selected quantization dataset size should not be less than 2% of the original dataset.
+If you are not sure about the amount of classes, the selected quantization dataset size should not be less than 2% of the original dataset size.

-2. FP32 inference with the given weights: traverse the quantization dataset and get the maximum values of the activations.
+2. FP32 inference with the given weights: Traverse the quantization dataset and get the maximum values of the activations.

-3. Quantize the activations by channel: calculate the means of the tensors of each channel.
+3. Quantize the activations by channel: Calculate the means of the tensors of each channel.
 If the absolute values of activations are greater than the means, then the values will be forced to be equal to the means.
 The other values remain unchanged.

-For now, this implementation supports resnet50, googlenet, squeezenet, ssd and it's easy to modify for other CNN.
+Currently, this implementation supports resnet50, googlenet, squeezenet, ssd and it's easy to modify for other CNN.

 ## Installation

-1. Python version should be 3+.
+1. Python version should be 3.0+.

 2. Follow the instructions on the official website to install PyTorch.